masamasri01/mommy-bridge-app-gp/README.md

  The Backend of this project https://github.com/masamasri01/mommyBridge-BE/tree/main.
  The demo of the mobile app and games on this link https://drive.google.com/drive/u/1/folders/1kMut-e6HFk4yQxIxK-oz39ZNIZBXDwHE
- <br />This project introduces an app designed to enhance
-communication and connection between nursery schools, parents, and teachers.
+This project introduces an app designed to enhance communication and connection between nursery schools, parents, and teachers.
 The app provides real-time updates and secure messaging, allowing parents to stay informed about their